fashion

 ADVERTISEMENT

-While New Year's Eve has its own generic dress code, which is something like "channel a firework", and it's totally okay to dress on theme, you can also resist the urge for a last-minute party frock — and instead wear that printed mididress you feel great in.
+While every event has its own generic dress code, you can also resist the urge for a last-minute party frock — and instead wear that printed mididress you feel great in.
 Or the sleek pantsuit that rakes in the compliments.

 Feature image: Supplied.